richardyhayashi/html-css-tutorials/html-css-for-beginners.md

 Source:

-1. Introduction to HTML
+01. Introduction to HTML
-2. Building your first web page!
+02. Building your first web page!
-3. Paragraphs and Headings
+03. Paragraphs and Headings
-4. Bold and Italic text and HTML comments
+04. Bold and Italic text and HTML comments
-5. Links
+05. Links
-6. Images
+06. Images
-7. File Structure
+07. File Structure
-8. Introduction to CSS
+08. Introduction to CSS
-9.
+09. External CSS
 10.
 11.
 12.